Optical constraints on the coldest metal-poor population: Discussion

 We plot the $z_{PS1}-W1$ colour and metallicity of solar-metallicity field T dwarfs and metal-poor T dwarf candidates in the left panel of Fig.~\ref{indicator}.
 We highlighted objects with spectra as circles.
 We also plot the mean colour and the standard deviation of the colour of solar-metallicity field T dwarfs.
-First of all, the temperature effect for the solar-metallicity T dwarfs on this colour is less than 1 mag (from 4.5 to 5.5 mag).
-The metallicity groups I, II, III for the metal-poor T dwarfs, first introduced by \citet{zhangjerry2023optical_sdT}, are now separated by the blue dashed lines in Fig.~\ref{colourcolour}.
-We adopted $z_{PS1}-W1$\,=\,5.5 and 6.3 mag as the separation of groups I and II, and groups II and III, respectively.
-Group I is a mixture of solar-metallicity dwarfs and slightly-metal-poor subdwarfs, with similar $z_{PS1}-W1$ colours.
+The temperature effect for the solar-metallicity T dwarfs on this colour is less than 1~mag (from 4.5 to 5.5~mag).
 The $z_{PS1}-W1$ colour does not change significantly at least until the metallicities of W0004, W0301, and W1019.
-Once the metallicity gets lower than $\approx -$1.0 dex, the $z_{PS1}-W1$ colour shoots up and gets drastically redder.
+Once the metallicity gets lower than $\approx -$1.0~dex, the $z_{PS1}-W1$ colour shoots up and gets drastically redder.

-We identify Ross\,19B and W0156 as two outliers (dotted blue circles) of the Group III in the left panel of Fig.~\ref{indicator} with mildly low metallicities but unusually red $z_{PS1}-W1$ colours.
+We identify Ross\,19B and W0156 as two outliers (dotted blue circles) in the left panel of Fig.~\ref{indicator} with mildly low metallicities but unusually red $z_{PS1}-W1$ colours.
 Since the metallicity of W0156 was constrained by Ross\,19B \citep{meisner2023coldoldBD}, it is not surprising that W0156 aligns with Ross 19B as an outlier.
 From this point forward, we will focus only on Ross\,19B, although our conclusions are applicable to both objects.